enkidevs/curriculum/javascript/ecmascript-2015/number-extensions/number-extensions-part-1.md

 ---
 ## Content

-`Number` benefits from many new methods saving you from writing your own potentially error prone implementation.
+`Number` benefits from many new methods saving you from writing your own potentially error prone-implementation.
 Because of the increased number of methods available, this insight will explain the ones you are more likely to use.

 ### Number.isFinite